dria7226/zero-one/README.md

 # zero-one
-A launcher program that runs machine code.
+A launcher program that translates and then runs machine code.

 ## TO DO List: